jbkinder/academic-kickstart/content/author/admin/_index.md

 Jordan B. Kinder is a citizen of the Métis Nation of Alberta and Research Director of the Petrocultures Research Group.
 He holds a PhD in English and Film Studies from the University of Alberta where he wrote a dissertation that studies the cultural politics of energy, media, infrastructure, and environment through a case study of the burgeoning pro-oil social movement in Canada.

-His work appears in *Energy Culture*, *The Bloomsbury Companion to Marx*, *Socialism and Democracy*, *Mediations*, *TOPIA: A Journal of Canadian Cultural Studies*, and elsewhere.
+His work appears in *Energy Culture: Art and Theory on Oil and Beyond*, *The Bloomsbury Companion to Marx*, *Socialism and Democracy*, *Mediations*, *TOPIA: A Journal of Canadian Cultural Studies*, and elsewhere.
 He currently lives and works in Tiohtiá:ke/Montréal, the traditional and unceded territory of the Kanien’keha:ka (Mohawk) peoples.